burrsutter/todo-apps/nodejs-express.md

 https://www.pgadmin.org/

-Connect to your database engine
+Using your terminal, connect to your database engine

 ```
 psql -U postgres